 Most workers push their bodies harder leading to workplace injuries such as strains and sprains.
 A carpenter is no exception to such injuries which mostly come from frequent bending, twisting, and sudden movements among others causes.

-But even when you are practicing the right safety procedures and protocols, it doesn’t exclude you from encountering injuries and pains.
+But even when you are practising the right safety procedures and protocols, it doesn’t exclude you from encountering injuries and pains.

 The number one reason for workers compensation injuries is spinal cord injuries resulting from lifting heavy tools or vibrations, for example.

 A workers compensation policy is there to compensate you and cover any medical care, rehabilitation and lost wages due to the injury.

 However, most work injuries are avoidable.
 As a carpenter, I advise you to keep it here for free tips to help you avoid back pain the whole of 2019.

 A simple stretching before and after work helps relieve back pains as well as easing up the body muscles which reduce chances of injury.
 When you follow a daily routine of stretching, you will soon start to realize your back pain is drifting away.